View Upcoming Events

 We need to understand several aspects of the brain in order to understand the sources of emotional intelligence.

 The emotional mind is located in the amygdala and feeds into the rational mind, guiding its operations.
-The rational mind, located in neocortex, refines and sometimes overrules the input of the emotional mind.
+The rational mind, located in the neocortex, refines and sometimes overrules the input of the emotional mind.

 The amygdala and neocortex usually work in tandem, but when emotions are running high, the amygdala overtakes the rational mind.
 In highly emotional moments, the amygdala plays a crucial role in how a person reacts.